top of page

 2. Swallow while keeping your nose pinched

-3. Frenzel Maneuver
+3. Frenzel Manoeuvre

 For advanced divers, the Frenzel manoeuvre may be beneficial: